 - Step 10 Click Finish.
 On the Circuits tab, the circuit status for the Roll From port changes from DISCOVERED to ROLL\PENDING. - Step 11 Click the Rolls tab (Figure 21-9).
 For the pending roll, view the Roll Valid Signal status.
 When one of the following conditions are met, continue with Step 12. - If the Roll Valid Signal status is true, a valid signal was found on the new port.

-- If the Roll Valid Signal status is false, a valid signal was not found.
+On either the Automatic or the Manual roll, the physical change of the cross-connect to the Roll To path occurs after running the roll command. - If the Roll Valid Signal status is false, a valid signal was not found.
 Wait until the signal is found before continuing with the next step.
 If the signal is not found, refer to the Circuits and Timing section of the Cisco ONS 15454 Troubleshooting Guide.
-To cancel the roll, see the "DLP-A489 Cancel a Roll" task on page 21-58. - The roll is a one-way destination roll and the Roll Valid Signal is false.
+To cancel the roll, see the "DLP-A489 Cancel a Roll" task on page 21-60.

+• The roll is a one-way destination roll and the Roll Valid Signal is false.
 It is not possible to get a Roll Valid Signal status of true for a one-way destination roll.